 RIGHT TO HOUSING

-Apart from having a complex political structure, imposed upon it under the terms of the 1995 Dayton Peace Agreement, Bosnia and Herzegovina is committed to participate actively in important housing and urban reforms and to cooperate closely with countries of the region as well as with international institutions and organisations.
-In addition to the complex and divergent administrative structures, very often political reasons are slowing down reform process in BIH.
-Although the right to housing is formally endorsed and the Annex VII of the Dayton Peace Agreement formally evoked the right of refugees and displaced persons to return to their homes, it is not easy to fully access and exercise these rights.
+In addition to having a complex political structure, which is imposed on it under the 1995 Dayton Peace Agreement, Bosnia and Herzegovina is committed to actively participate in important housing and urban reforms and to cooperate closely with countries in the region as well as with international institutions and organizations.
+In addition to the complex and divergent administrative structures, very often political reasons slow down the reform process in Bosnia and Herzegovina.
+Although the right to housing is officially approved and Annex VII of the Dayton Peace Agreement has officially referred to the right of refugees and displaced persons to return to their homes, full access and exercise of these rights is not easy.

 IN THE CONSTITUTION

-According to the BIH Constitution there are no state competencies in housing, urbanism or spatial planning.
-These areas are being regulated at the level of Entities and Brčko District.
-Recognizing the outstanding need and necessity to coordinate activities in the area and aiming to a comprehensive approach the recent legal amendments provided for the state competencies in housing policy being founded with the Ministry for Human Rights and Refugees of Bosnia and Herzegovina with a mandate for setting up basic principles for coordinating activities, harmonising BiH government policies and plans with international community in the field of housing policy, reconstruction and development.
-(Source: Housing and Urban Profile of Bosnia and Herzegovina, 2006, Ministry for Human Rights and Refugees)
+According to the BiH Constitution, the State has no competence in housing, urban planning or spatial planning.
+These areas are regulated at the entity and district level at Brčko.
+Recognizing the urgency and need to coordinate activities in the region, and with a view to a comprehensive approach to the recent legislative changes provided at the level of state competences in housing policy, the Ministry of Human Rights and Refugees of Bosnia and Herzegovina has been mandated to establish the basic principles for coordinating activities, harmonizing the policies and plans of the Government of Bosnia and Herzegovina with the international community in the field of housing policy, reconstruction and development.
+(Source: Housing and the Urban Profile of Bosnia and Herzegovina, 2006, Ministry of Human Rights and Refugees)

 According to Human Right Watch (2012), many Roma in Bosnia live in informal settlements that lack stability and security for their families.
-Forced evictions are an ever-present danger, and the government has made no provisions for adequate alternative housing for those who are evicted.
-Forced evictions have been a particular problem in Mostar, with some Roma families evicted twice in the past two years.
-Most recently, in October 2011, 100 Roma were left without adequate housing after an eviction to make space for housing for other Roma.
-None of these evicted were offered alternative accommodation.
+Forced evictions are an ongoing danger, and the government has taken steps to provide adequate alternative housing for those who are evicted.
+Forced evictions have been a particular problem in Mostar, with some Roma families evicted twice in the last two years.
+More recently, in October 2011, 100 Roma were left without adequate housing after an eviction to make way for housing for other Roma.
+None of these expelled persons have been relocated.

-First land code appears in 1858 when the country was still part of the Ottoman Empire (Arazi Kanunnamesi).
-The Austro-Hungarian specialists agrarian issues very difficult to translate the Ottoman land law in European law.
-In the Ottoman tradition, God alone possesses the earth, the inhabitants may not be as beneficial owners of these lands.
-For some historians, social unrest have seen – in the nineteenth century – always originate from land disputes or agrarian revolts.
-At the end of the nineteenth century, the first land register will be made by the Austro-Hungarian, identifying taxes, property values and records of rights of these lands.
+A first land code appeared in 1858 when the country was still part of the Ottoman Empire (Arazi Kanunnamesi).
+Austro-Hungarian agrarian experts have great difficulty in translating Ottoman land ownership law into European law.
+In the Ottoman tradition, God alone owns the land, the inhabitants can only be usufructuaries of this land.
+For some historians, the social unrest observed in the 19th century was always caused by land conflicts or agrarian revolts.
+At the end of the 19th century, a first land register was drawn up by the Austro-Hungarians, identifying the tax charges, land values and rights registrations of these lands.
 (Source : Les acteurs de transformations foncières autour de la Méditerranée au XIXe by Vanessa Gueno and Didier Guignard, ed.
 Karthala, 2013).

-Approximately 30% of these land records were destroyed during the Second World War, without being replaced.
-They were manually updated, many transactions is not even recorded during the war in the 90s.
-The tax is very high (15%), transactions were conducted informally.
-In 1999, a new system is developed (Butas), but the crisis prevents it from working properly.
+About 30% of these land registrations were destroyed during the Second World War, without being replaced.
+They were updated manually, with many transactions not even recorded during the war in the 1990s.
+The tax is very high (15%), so the transactions were carried out informally.
+In 1999, a new system was developed (butas), but crises prevented it from working properly.
 (Source : Website Landportal – 2007)

-The war in the early 90s destroyed a lot of of buildings.
-Restitution of plots is far from obvious because it is difficult to establish title.
-In addition, the government did not want to recognize as valid securities issued during this period of conflict.
-Legislation on property rights is needed : access to land is observed very difficult, especially because the lack of title hinders access to mortgage credit.
-Currently, 94% of agricultural land is held in private ownership.
+The war of the early 1990s destroyed many buildings.
+The restitution of parcels is far from obvious because it is difficult to establish title deeds.
+In addition, the government did not wish to recognize as valid titles established during this period of conflict.
+Legislation on property rights is necessary: access to land is very difficult, especially because the lack of title to property hinders access to mortgage credit.
+Currently, 94% of agricultural land is privately owned.
 (Source : Website Landportal – 2007).

 Bosnia and Herzegovina have had a framework in place for land titling and registration since the 1930’s.
 This system, implemented by the Austrians, delineates ownership of land and other property, related rights, and mortgages.
 Although land registers exist across Bosnia and Herzegovina, approximately 30 percent of the registers were destroyed in World War II and many were not replaced.
 Land registers are updated manually, and many transactions have not been recorded because of political instability and a 15 percent purchase tax on real estate (pushing land transactions into an informal market).
 In approximately half of the country, the Austrians also implemented a cadastral system for recording real property rights.
 Under this system, the municipality is in charge of updating land records, but the majority of the funding comes through the State.
 In 1984, this system was updated through the “Law on Land Surveying and the Real Estate Cadastre.
 “Through this law the registration system was partially computerized, and included some secured loans on property.
 However, the system was only 10 percent functional in 1999 and the lack of comprehensive registration is still an obstacle to a functional land market.

-In Bosnia and Herzegovina today, about 94 percent of the agricultural land is privately owned and is farmed privately.
-Pre-1992 legislation allowed individual holdings only up to a parcel size of 10 hectares of flat land and up to 15 hectares of hilly land.
-This legal limit has now been abandoned.
-About 5 percent of arable land is now held by state farms.
+In Bosnia and Herzegovina today, about 94% of agricultural land is privately owned and privately cultivated.
+Pre-1992 legislation had allowed individual farms to operate up to a plot size of 10 hectares of flat land and up to 15 hectares of hilly land.
+This legal limit has been abandoned.
+About 5% of arable land is currently held by state farms.
 (Source : FAO, The Balkan Countries of Albania and the Former Yugoslavia)